strangebuzz/cache-watcher/README.md

 - [ ] [Allow having an additional whitelist of custom files to watch](https://github.com/strangebuzz/cache-watcher/issues/4)
 - [ ] Feel free to [create an issue](https://github.com/strangebuzz/cache-watcher/issues/new) ➕.

-## Notes 📔

-I won't do a live update like the Symfony binary.
-Please watch the repository to be notified of new releases.

 ## Contributing 🤝

 You are welcome.
 But don't forget that I want to keep this program very light